top of page

 The Trial Process

-A trial is generally the last stage in the process.
-The plaintiff and his or her lawyer present their case by submitting evidence in the form of documents and witnesses who testify.
-The defendant and his or her lawyer provides a defence, and the Judge or jury makes a decision on liability – who is at fault, and the amount of money awarded.
+• The defendant and his or her lawyer provide a defence, and the Judge or jury makes a decision on liability (who is at fault) and the amount of money awarded.

 bottom of page